thelounge/thelounge.github.io/_api/public-client.md

 ### `#createChannel(attributes: Object)`

-Allows to create a new channel.
+Allows you to create a new channel.

 Attributes: